-Diana Behl's studio is based in Brookings, SD.
-She holds an MFA and MA in Printmaking from The University of Iowa, a BFA in Two-Dimensional and Design Studies from Bowling Green State University, and is an Assistant Professor in the School of Design at South Dakota State University.
+Diana Behl is an artist and educator based in Brookings, SD.
+She holds an MFA and MA (2005/04) in Printmaking from The University of Iowa, a BFA (2001) in Two-Dimensional and Design Studies from Bowling Green State University, and is an Associate Professor in the School of Design at South Dakota State University.
 Behl has received grants from the Bush and Griffith Foundations and the South Dakota Arts Council to support her artistic and teaching practices, which are rooted in traditional printmaking processes and works on paper.